A BIT ABOUT SMART WORKS READING

 Smart Works is a UK charity that provides high quality interview clothes, styling advice and interview training to women in need.
 We give women the confidence, the self-belief and the practical tools they require to succeed at interview and start a new chapter of their life.
 Smart Works Reading opened in October 2015 with a vision of bringing the dressing and interview coaching service to women within the Thames Valley

-Sarah Burns is a human dynamo and Chair of Smart Works Reading, a charity which provides high quality work appropriate outfits, styling advice and interview coaching.
+Sarah Burns MBE, is a human dynamo and Chair of Smart Works Reading, a charity which provides high quality work appropriate outfits, styling advice and interview coaching.
 As Sarah puts it, “we help women to feel confident, look fabulous, succeed at their job interview and move on with their life.”
 With twenty years of experience in software training, coaching and leadership in the corporate world, Sarah’s previous positions include Head of Training Services / Senior Manager at SAS, Northgate Arinso and Microsoft Business Solutions.
 Dedicated now to using her skills to inspire and empower women to make positive life changes and realise their goals, meetingsclub caught up with Sarah and spent 12 Minutes With the leader of our Charity of the Year.

 After working in the corporate world of training for 20 years, why did you choose to get involved in the charity sector?